Ahhh Greece, where the warmth of the people is as inviting as the Mediterranean breeze, and the cuisine is as rich as its history.

 Min-Max.
 Water Temperature Thessaloniki | Source: seatemperature.org

-However, based on my experience and the conditions typically encountered in Greek waters, I've found that a 3mm wetsuit is perfectly suitable for summer spearfishing
+However, based on my experience and the conditions typically encountered in Greek waters, I've found that a 3mm wetsuit is perfectly suitable for summer spearfishing.

 The average water temperature between 21-28 ℃ (72-82 °F) in Greece during June to September makes a 3mm wetsuit comfortable enough to maintain body heat without overheating.